 breath breathing human being.

-2. We fear people and the things which are different from us
+6. About how we fear people and the things that are different from us

 A donkey turning a millstone is not trying